E3 2020 Leak Shows Push For Influencers

 It’s not like a ton of people make it out to E3, but there are still a lot of people who plan trips around the experience.
 There are some valid concerns from people online, including myself, who see this as a bit of a sell out.
 Look: I’m not looking at the expo as some haven for gamers or pop culture fans.
 The commoditization of the expo, along with other aspects of gaming culture, are evident.
 Look at eSports.
 The amount of sponsors hopping on early hoping to reap the rewards of a growing industry is quite crowded.
 Games make money, and publishing companies not innocent in the capitalistic side of the industry becoming more and more prominent.

 If you love gaming, then the main concern here is access to games.
 The leak is a little unclear about how many opportunities will shift from hands-on to viewing audience only.
-Games are changing pop culture, and so are the ways we can play things we get to see at E3 2020.
+Games are changing pop culture, and so are the ways we can play things we get to see at E3 2020 (looking at you Google Stadia).
 I’m no Luddite.
 I’m just a little unconvinced this leads to a better experience.
 Plus, we don’t care about viral videos.
 We just want good games.

 Comic Years is your place for all things gaming, comic books, and pop culture!